 In the Classroom

 All children benefit from predictable routines, high-quality environments, and nurturing relationships.
 Some children require targeted supports to help them regulate their emotions and behavior.
 A smaller portion of children will benefit from intensive interventions to help with persistent challenges.

 - Preventing challenging behaviors and promoting appropriate social behaviors are the most effective strategies to address unwanted behaviors.
 Adults should keep interactions to a minimum while ensuring the child’s safety.
 Let children know what they should do instead of what they should not do.
-These and other responsive strategies are outlined in this tip sheet from the Pyramid Equity Project.
+These and other responsive strategies are outlined in Tips for Responding to Challenging Behavior in Young Children.

 - Even a longtime classroom teacher can struggle with young children’s challenging behaviors.
 It is important to take a step back to see what your experience with discipline was and what children may be experiencing in the classroom.
 Providing positive descriptive feedback tells young children what they are doing that attracted your positive attention and increases the likelihood of repeating that behavior, as described in this IEL blog post, Positive Descriptive Feedback for the Win!

 - Visual supports can provide young children with both a way to communicate and an opportunity to understand classroom expectations and routines, thus minimizing challenging behaviors.
-The Head Start Center for Inclusion has developed several tools that teachers can use in the classroom, including reproducible pictures and activities to engage young learners.
+The Head Start Center for Inclusion has developed several Classroom Visuals and Supports that teachers can use in the classroom, including reproducible pictures and activities to engage young learners.

 - Illinois Early Learning Guidelines for Children Birth to Age Three